How to write a CV | The Ultimate Guide

 David has however done a few weeks of voluntary care work at a local nursing home a few months ago.

-In this case David just needs to slot the voluntary care role above his current IT role to instantly show recruiters that he has some relevant experience.
+In this case David just needs to slot the voluntary care role above his current IT role to instantly show recruiters that he has some relevant experience and make his CV stand out.

 Being creative with your first listed role in this manner does technically bend the CV writing rules slightly, but it gives you a much greater chance of impressing employers and landing interviews.